Arya-1181/Price-comparison/README.md

 - **Customizable:** Users can customize their search to include specific websites or product categories.
 - **Responsive Design:** The tool is responsive and works well on various devices, including desktops, tablets, and smartphones.

-## Demo

-Include screenshots, GIFs, or a link to a live demo of your project here.

 ## Installation

 1. Clone the repository